 Carter says that this pressure change can also do a number on your body.

-“When atmospheric pressure drops with onset of bad weather, the adjacent air transfers force against other joints,” he says.
+“When atmospheric pressure drops with the onset of bad weather, the adjacent air transfers force against other joints,” he says.
 “We believe that this may explain moderate to severe joint pain in some patients.
 Another theory suggests that low pressure combined with low temperature may promote pain by boosting inflammation in the joint capsule.”

 One study, conducted by the American College of Rheumatology, looked at how weather specifically affected women with fibromyalgia over 28 days.